Skip to main content

 1. Connect to the cloud server.

-2. Log in as a user root.
+2. Log in as root user.

 3. Create a user with the ability to create a conference: